What is lactation? Lactation results when the mammary glands in the breasts of a mother provide milk for her infant.

-Each breast contains about 20 lobes of glandular tissue (they look like miniature trees) The “leaves" of these trees are made up of alveoli, which are the milk-producing cells.
-The milk moves from the alveoli to the ductules and then into the ducts, and then eventually out the nipple through duct openings.
+Each breast contains about 20 lobes of glandular tissue (they look like miniature trees).
+The “leaves" of these trees are made up of alveoli, the milk-producing cells.
+The milk moves from the alveoli to the ductules, into the ducts, and eventually out the nipple through duct openings.

-The breast also carries many blood and nerve vessels as well as lymph vessels.
+The breast also carries many nerve vessels and lymph vessels.

-The second stage of lactation is called Lactogenesis: (making of milk) (stages 1 and 2) This is when a mother starts to adequately produce milk.
-Stage 1 is between mid-pregnancy and two days postpartum (after the birth).
-Stage 2 is between day 3 and day 8 postpartum.
+The second stage of lactation is called Lactogenesis: (making of milk) (stages 1 and 2).
+This is when a mother starts to produce milk adequately.
+Stage 1 is between mid-pregnancy and two days postpartum (after birth).
+Stage 2 is between day three and day eight postpartum.

-In stage 1, the mother's breasts may feel enlarged; this is because of the alveoli that have begun to create colostrum.
+In stage 1, the mother's breasts may feel enlarged because of the alveoli that have begun to create colostrum.

-During this stage, the breasts may feel warm and become engorged if they are not emptied frequently enough.
-If the mother does not breastfeed, her breasts will stop producing mature milk and start providing colostrum once again.
+During this stage, the breasts may feel warm and engorged if they are not emptied frequently enough.
+If the mother does not breastfeed, her breasts will stop producing mature milk and start providing colostrum again.
 Eventually, they will stop producing milk altogether.
-The breasts will begin to produce colostrum after three days of no milk extraction from them.
+The breasts will begin to produce colostrum after three days of no milk extraction.

 Lactogenesis stage 3: Also called galactopoiesis.
-This is the creation and sustaining stage of mature milk from day 9 postpartum until the mother and/or baby decides to wean.
+This is the creation and sustaining stage of mature milk from day nine postpartum until the mother and baby decide to wean.

-Lactogenesis stage 3 is controlled by the autocrine system, but hormones do still play a part.
+Lactogenesis stage 3 is controlled by the autocrine system, but hormones still play a part.

 Why Does The Breast Produce Less When It Is Full?

 Prolactin cannot bind to the receptors that trigger the release of more prolactin.
-A whey protein in the milk called (FIL) feedback inhibitor of lactation hinders the production of milk when the alveoli are full.
-Once the alveoli are empty, there will be less FIL, and therefore, more milk can be created.
+A whey protein in the milk called (FIL) feedback inhibitor of lactation hinders milk production when the alveoli are full.
+Once the alveoli are empty, there will be less FIL; therefore, more milk can be created.

 Involution: This is when the breasts cease to produce milk after weaning.